 These agencies are completely independent of each other and would have a different scale and criteria to assess your score.

 What is a credit report?

-A credit report is issued by one of the credit scoring agencies and contains detailed financial history from the last 6 years.
+A credit report is issued by one of the credit scoring agencies and contains a detailed financial history from the last 6 years.
 The credit report will list all your bank accounts, credit cards, bills and phone contracts and most importantly your payment history.

 If you have had any missed payments, defaults or arrears, it will show on your credit report.
 It will also contain any public records of court judgments, bankruptcies and insolvencies.